Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Ethereum is a blockchain platform used to host a range of decentralised financial (DeFi) applications.
 In order to interact with any of these applications, users must use Ethereum's core asset ether (ETH) to pay for transaction fees.
-Because Ethereum is capable of hosting many applications, it has been likened to a global financial operating system.
-Unlike iOS, or Android wherein each phone has a copy of the operating system, all users interact with the single, global, decentralised financial operating system which is Ethereum.
+Because Ethereum can host many applications, it has been likened to a global financial operating system.
+Unlike iOS or Android where each phone has a copy of the operating system, all users interact with the single, global, decentralised financial operating system which is Ethereum.

-Ethereum was conceptualised in 2013, and formally launched in 2015 by a group of international developers who were seeking to extend the usefulness of Bitcoin.
-The cryptocurrency world responded favourably turning ether into the second largest cryptocurrency by market cap by 2017.
-Similarly, Ethereum is the second most used blockchain platform as measured by number of wallets, and daily transaction volume.
+Ethereum was conceptualised in 2013 and formally launched in 2015 by a group of international developers who were seeking to extend the usefulness of Bitcoin.
+The cryptocurrency world responded favourably turning ether into the second-largest cryptocurrency by market cap by 2017.
+It is now the most widely used smart contract platform by both individuals and businesses.

-Within Finder's guide to Ethereum, we dig into the history of Ethereum, its features and what you need to know before considering investing in ETH.
+In Finder's guide to Ethereum, we dig into the history of Ethereum, its features and what you need to know before you consider buying any ETH.

 Development took roughly 2 years from the time of inception to the time of launch in 2015.
 When the blockchain began on 30 July, 72 million ether had been pre-mined and distributed to both the founding team and participants of the crowd-sale.
 Ethereum would go on to gain traction in the cryptocurrency space as developers began tinkering and writing decentralised applications, or "dApps" for short.

 One of the first use cases to be explored on Ethereum was the decentralised autonomous organisation, or DAO for short.
-In 2016, a project called "The DAO" raised more than $150 million worth of ether.
+In 2016, a project called "The DAO" raised more than US$150 million worth of ether.
 Participants of the crowd-sale received DAO tokens which doubled as voting power for the organisation.
 The project was created to invest in and fund future businesses, use cases and applications throughout the Ethereum ecosystem.
-However, in 2016 the DAO suffered a hack which allowed the attacker to drain approximately $50 million worth of ether from the DAO's reserves.
+However, in 2016 the DAO suffered a hack that allowed the attacker to drain approximately US$50 million worth of ether from the DAO's reserves.

 Everything you need to know about Ethereum

 Just like Bitcoin was first to market for cryptocurrencies in general, Ethereum was first to market with smart contracts.
 As such, it has gained and maintained a dominant position in all use cases that require smart contracts.
-That spans from general custom token creation, to non-fungible tokens (NFTs), to DeFi applications.
+That spans from general custom token creation to non-fungible tokens (NFTs) and DeFi applications.

 Ethereum has been so successful at capturing the attention, and traffic, of users that too much use has become a problem.
 Increased traffic on Ethereum results in high average transaction fees and wait times, creating a distasteful user experience for newcomers to cryptocurrency.
-A set of upgrades under the umbrella Ethereum 2.0 (ETH2.0) is set to resolve many of these scaling issues, but deadlines have continually been pushed back to later dates.
+A set of Ethereum upgrades including sharding is set to resolve many of these scaling issues.

-Ultimately Ethereum has contributed massively to the developments and innovations surrounding cryptocurrencies.
-It is responsible for setting several standards that are used by supporting, and competitor, ecosystems.
-As a result, both the technology that underpins Ethereum and ETH itself have gained an impressive level of traction.
-As well as dominance throughout the cryptocurrency world.
-Ether therefore has grown to become consistently the second largest cryptocurrency by market cap.
+Ethereum has contributed significantly to the developments and innovations surrounding cryptocurrencies.
+It is responsible for setting several standards that are used by supporting and competing ecosystems.
+As a result, both the technology that underpins Ethereum and ETH itself have gained an impressive level of traction as well as dominance throughout the cryptocurrency world.

 Ethereum at a glance